jennihultman/Luke-metagenomics/PRACTICALS/part2.md

 --num-cpu-threads 8
 ```

-However, as this is only a one-week course we cannot wait for your assemblies to finish, so let's terminate the running jobs.
+However, as this is only a three-day course we cannot wait for your assemblies to finish, so let's terminate the running jobs.
 What was the command to view on-going batch jobs?
 You can terminate the sbatch job by typing: